everything8215/ff6/README.md

 prepended with a lowercase 'h' (i.e. `$2100` is `hINIDISP`).

 Instruction mnemonics and macro names are in all lowercase.
 Macro names can include underscores to improve readability.
-Constants are in all uppercase with underscores between words.
+Constant expressions are in all uppercase with underscores between words.

-To shorten subroutine and label names, the following shortened words may be
+To shorten subroutine and label names, the following shortened words are
 used:

 - anim: animation